Rauma Marine Constructions: Naval vessels

 In September 2016, the Finnish Defense Forces Logistics Command signed a letter of intent with Rauma Marine Constructions in order to investigate the company's capability for building four multi-role corvettes for the Finnish Navy's Squadron 2020 fleet renewal program.
 In April 2017, this was followed by a 7.5 million euro design contract for the new Finnish surface combatant class that will replace three minelayers and four missile boats.
 A letter of intent for the construction contract was signed in the beginning of November 2018 and the final 647.6 million euro shipbuilding contract on 26 September 2019.
-The construction of the four-strong Pohjanmaa class will be staggered over 2022–2025 and full operational status is achieved in 2028.
+The construction of the four-strong Pohjanmaa class began on 30 October 2023.
+The keel of the first vessel was laid on 11 April 2024 and the vessel was launched on 21 May 2025.
+The construction of the second vessel began on 9 October 2024 and the keel was laid on 8 May 2025.
+Full operational status is expected to be achieved in 2029.

 Other

 Prior to major newbuilding orders, Rauma Marine Constructions completed a number of smaller construction and conversion projects to establish a subcontractor network and build the shipyard's capability for larger projects.
 These have included the construction of a floating entertainment center to the United Arab Emirates, conversion of the Finnish icebreaker Otso, and a facelift for the cruiseferries Silja Serenade and Silja Symphony.
 In May 2017, the shipyard was awarded the 13.7 million euro refitting of the Finnish research vessel Aranda.

+On 9 October 2025, President Donald Trump and President Alexander Stubb signed a memorandum of understanding for the construction of Arctic Security Cutters for the United States Coast Guard.
+Rauma Marine Constructions is part of a consortium led by the Louisiana-based Bollinger Shipyard that negotiates for the construction of a series of six icebreakers that would begin production in Finland and eventually transfer to the United States.